INTERN-A-M Internship abroad Master

 - is able to reflect on and assess the validity of knowledge and skills acquired during his/her studies in light of practice

 When the student has found an internship, she/he must apply to have it approved.
 See the following link for information on the application process: https://www.nhh.no/en/for-students/international-career-center-icc/icc---for-students/internship-abroad-programme/internship-abroad-courses/ (copy URL).

 During the internship, there are two obligatory tasks related to the course module: To write a reflection blog for module 1 and to work on a research topic that links theory with internship practice for module 2.
-The course administrator needs to be informed about the chosen topic for part 2) no later than two weeks into the internship.
+The course administrator needs to be informed about the chosen topic no later than two weeks into the internship.

-In order to maximise one's internship experiences, the student is offered a re-entry workshop after returning to NHH.
+In order to maximize one's internship experiences, the student is offered a re-entry workshop after returning to NHH.

 Requirements for course approval